jungomi/master-thesis-proposal/README.md

 ### View / State Representation

 The state representation may be in any form (e.g. HTML, JSON, plain text, etc.) using the technology the user prefers.
-These should simply display the data that they receive.
+These should simply display the data they receive.
 A good example for this are functional stateless React components.
-The view itself is not a response to a previous view.
+It is also important to understand that the view itself is not a response to a previous view.
 It simply renders the data without knowing how the data has been produced.
 For instance when a part of the view is clicked, it may trigger an action which may or may not change the state representation, but the view does not expect or wait for a response to that action.

 ## Comparison to other patterns / architectures